modmopet/website/README.md

 To begin development the following steps are required.

 #### Once cloned down install dependencies.
->NOTE: For this example Yarn is being used in place of node.
-If you wish to use node simply replace the yarn commands with node alternatives.
+>NOTE: For this example Yarn is being used in place of npm.
+If you wish to use npm simply replace the yarn commands with npm alternatives.
 ```bash
 yarn install
 ```